Personal Immigration

 The guidance confirms that an application must not be refused on genuineness grounds without an interview unless the following applies:

 For in-country applications, the caseworker must complete an interview referral, which is then authorised by a manager.
-The applicant will receive an interview letter.
+The applicant will receive an interview letter once the interview slot is arranged.

 For those outside the UK, the matter will be referred to an Entry Clearance Manager (ECM) for authorisation.
 The ECM will consider all of the relevant factors.